nsencowi/fm-gh-bedrock-generator_rotating_text/README.md

 2. Lunchbox | https://www.food4rhino.com/en/app/lunchbox

 # Installation
-Clone the repo or download the fm-gh-bedrock-generator.gh file and place in your Grasshopper Components folder.
+Clone the repo or download the fm-gh-bedrock-generator.gh file and open it in Grasshopper.

-You can access the Components folder from Grasshopper from File-> Special Folders -> Components Folders.
+Make sure all required plugins are installed in the Components folder.
+This folder can be accessed in Grasshopper from File-> Special Folders -> Components Folders.
-When you have copied the file to the folder, right click on the file and select Properties.
+When you have copied the plugins to the folder, right click on the files and select Properties.
 Make sure you have Administrator Rights and if needed check the box "Enable".

 # Run the script
-After you have opened the *.gh file in Grasshopper, the following input is needed:
+After you have opened the fm-gh-bedrock-generator.gh file in Grasshopper, the following input is needed:

 1) enter the project number